22mayank/SpaceX-program/README.md

 **The layout of the application based on devices are as follow:**

 - Mobile View: Only one column until 700px.
-- Tablet View: Two columns until 992px .
+- Tablet View: Two columns until 1024px .
-- Desktop View: Four columns.
+- Desktop View: Four columns from 1025px.

 # Usage